odpf/firehose/docs/docs/advance/dlq.md

 ## `DLQ_BLOB_STORAGE_TYPE`

 If the writer type is set to BLOB_STORAGE, we can choose any blob storage.
-Currently, GCS and S3 is supported.
+Currently, GCS, S3 and OSS are supported.

 * Example value: `GCS`
 * Type: `optional`